MichailZyusko/interview-preparation/Interview questions.md

     3. TASK: I give you an array of numbers, you need to find Pythagorean triples.
 Input: [3,1,4,6,5].
 Output: 3,4,5 (3^2 + 4^2 = 5^2)
     4. We take an array of digits that represents a whole number.
 Increment the number represented in the array by one.
 Write in TypeScript.
     5. Understanding Prefix Trees (Tries).
 Describe what a Prefix Tree (Trie) is and its efficiency.
+    6. Write an algorithm that finds the length of the longest sequence (segment) of consecutive prime numbers in a given array of numbers, where each subsequent element differs from the previous one by one (the segment should be, for example, 10, 11, 12, 13).
 - Best Practise  ☑️
+    1. Did you use any analyzing tools for finding problems?
-    1. How to reduce the costs for MVP?
+    2. How to reduce the costs for MVP?
-    2. What principles and best practices do you use to achieve higher code quality and scaleability?
+    3. What principles and best practices do you use to achieve higher code quality and scaleability?
-    3. Is there anything you want to do in the code in order to improve the performance?
+    4. Is there anything you want to do in the code in order to improve the performance?
-    4. What about application optimization?
+    5. What about application optimization?
-    5. Did you use some special utility to make sure that everything related to CSS (colors, fonts) is consistent throughout the application?
+    6. Did you use some special utility to make sure that everything related to CSS (colors, fonts) is consistent throughout the application?
 (Means: CSS Variables (Custom Properties); SASS/SCSS; CSS Frameworks; Component Libraries; Style Guide or Pattern Library)
-    6. What’s about Contentful?
+    7. What’s about Contentful?
-    7. What is the stoplight?
+    8. What is the stoplight?
-    8. Can you explain in simple words what is the JSON Schema and what is the OpenAPI?
+    9. Can you explain in simple words what is the JSON Schema and what is the OpenAPI?
-    9. Is there any point in adding /api before endpoints, or is it just for understanding?
+    10. Is there any point in adding /api before endpoints, or is it just for understanding?
-    10. Your CV says that you've written clean, efficient, and maintainable code using best practices.
+    11. Your CV says that you've written clean, efficient, and maintainable code using best practices.
 What are some of those best practices?
-    11. How do you ensure that an app design is scalable and maintainable?
+    12. How do you ensure that an app design is scalable and maintainable?
-    12. Were you using analysis tools for finding vulnerabilities or problems with the code?
+    13. Were you using analysis tools for finding vulnerabilities or problems with the code?
 Were you using any scans?
-    13. Are you aware of static analysis and dynamic analysis tools?
+    14. Are you aware of static analysis and dynamic analysis tools?
-    14. How do you handle errors in production?
+    15. How do you handle errors in production?
 What are the best practices to deal with them?
-    15. Tell me more about your approach to ensuring code quality and how you validate what you are doing before it goes to production.
+    16. Tell me more about your approach to ensuring code quality and how you validate what you are doing before it goes to production.
+    17. Do you follow any rules for naming and folder structure?
 - Project Experience ☑️
     1. Could you quickly introduce yourself?
     2. Tell us about your experience and what you recently did.